vykuang/toronto-service-calls-2023/README.md

 -migrate-state
 ```

+#### Prefect

+- Create a prefect cloud workspace
+- Obtain the `PREFECT_API_URL` and `PREFECT_API_KEY`
+- `URL` is required for the service agent compute instance
+  - `prefect config set PREFECT_API_URL=YOUR_URL_HERE`
+- `KEY` is required for dev environment to build and apply deployment flows, and for agent to authenticate itself in order to retrieve jobs
+- `make_infra.py` must be run on the prefect agent instance so that the credential volume is mounted properly
+  - integrate into terraform as part of instance initiation
+  - `metadata_startup_script`?

 ## data resources

 Full credits to statscan and open data toronto for providing these datasets.

 - [city ward geojson](https://open.toronto.ca/dataset/city-wards/)
 - [forward sortation area boundary file](https://www12.statcan.gc.ca/census-recensement/2011/geo/bound-limit/bound-limit-2016-eng.cfm)
   - FSA is the first three characters in the postal code and correspond roughly to a neighborhood
 - [Article on converting that to geojson](https://medium.com/dataexplorations/generating-geojson-file-for-toronto-fsas-9b478a059f04)
 - [311 service requests](https://open.toronto.ca/dataset/311-service-requests-customer-initiated/)
 - [article on using folium](https://realpython.com/python-folium-web-maps-from-data/)

 ## Log